Wisdom is a State of the Soul

 To know how to control our desires and hence our lives, we need to know how desires arise in the soul.
 Is there a basic power of desire we need to control to live beneficially?
 Or, alternatively, are our desires beliefs we form in an exercise of reason?

 To live benefically, we do not need to control a basic power of desire.
 There is no such power.
 Human beings do not work this way.
 Our desires are part of the intellect.
 They are beliefs about good and bad we form in an exercise of reason.
-We pursue what we believe is at least as good an outcome as any of the alternative available to us in the circumstances, and we calculate the value of outcomes in terms of our beliefs about what is good and what is bad.
+We pursue what we believe is at least as good an outcome as any alternative available to us in the circumstances, and we calculate the value of outcomes in terms of our beliefs about what is good and what is bad.

 Socrates shows the Many they are Confused